 This validation often marks a crucial turning point in recovery from sociopathic abuse.
 Recent trauma research by Dr. Bessel van der Kolk reveals why: when our reality has been consistently denied or distorted, the first step in healing is having our perceptions confirmed by a trusted other.

 Current neurobiological research offers hope through the concept of neuroplasticity – our brain’s ability to form new neural pathways even after trauma.
-Dr. Raine’s 2019 studies show that specific therapeutic interventions can actually help rebuild areas of the brain impacted by chronic exposure to sociopathic behavior.
+Dr. Raine’s 2019 studies show that specific therapeutic interventions can actually help rebuild areas of the brain impacted by chronic exposure to sociopath behavior.

 The healing journey typically involves several key phases:

-1. Stabilization and Safety: “The first thing we need to do,” I explained to Sara, “is help your nervous system recognize when it’s actually safe to rest.”
+“The first thing we need to do,” I explained to Sara, “is help your nervous system recognize when it’s actually safe to rest.”

 Recent studies using advanced brain imaging techniques show that trauma survivors often remain in a state of physiological hyperarousal even in non-threatening situations.
 This manifests professionally as: